haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 14 (+2)
 CHA
 16 (+3)
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 319

 Skills Deception +7, Insight +6, Perception +6, Stealth +6
 Damage Resistances cold, fire; bludgeoning, piercing, and slashing from nonmagical attacks not made with silvered weapons Condition Immunities charmed